left-arrow-icon

 • Rate of change: The temperature is increasing at a rate of 2 degrees Fahrenheit per hour.

-The choice between percent change and rate of change depends on the context and the specific information you want to convey.
+The choice between percent change and rate of change depends on the context.

 • Use percent change when you want to compare relative changes in different quantities.
 For example, you can use percent change to compare the population growth of two countries, the price increase of two stocks, or the temperature change in two cities.